davidmoed/iOS-gif-game/README.md

 ### How does it work?
-GIF Game will integrate the Giphy and Facebook SDKs to help with functionality and authentication, in addition to connecting to a user's phone contacts to link users to their friends.
+GIF Game integrates the Giphy and Facebook SDKs to help with functionality and authentication, in addition to connecting to a user's phone contacts to link users to their friends.

-The Giphy SDK will allow GIF Game to access a huge library of GIFS that will keep the game fresh, with constantly updating GIFS, and control the tags associated with each GIF that's loaded to ensure that they are appropriate and not too weird.
+The Giphy SDK allows GIF Game to access a huge library of GIFS that will keep the game fresh, with constantly updating GIFS, and control the tags associated with each GIF that's loaded to ensure that they are appropriate and not too weird.

-The Facebook SDK will allow users to Authenticate via Facebook, and play the game with Facebook friends once they have connected.
+The Facebook SDK allows users to Authenticate via Facebook, and play the game with Facebook friends once they have connected.

 ### Who would play?